tadgy/lumberjack/README.md

 ## Usage
 A full set of currently supported options can be obtained using `lumberjack -h` - this will always show the most up to date usage and options.

-The usages detailed below are the simplest form of the logger - options such as `-ca`, `-cc`, `-f`, `-j`, `-ud` and `-uf` which modify the behaviour of lumberjack will not be included in the examples.
+The usages detailed below are the simplest form of the logger - options such as `-ca`, `-cc`, `-f`, `-j`, `-md` and `-mf` which modify the behaviour of lumberjack will not be included in the examples.
 Using those options should be fairly self-explanitory after reading `lumberjack -h` output.

 ### As a global HTTPd `CustomLog` pipe logger
 In this mode of operation, you do not need to configure a `CustomLog` for each `VirtualHost` you use in your configuration.
 Instead, the `CustomLog` directive is placed in the global section of the *httpd.conf* and will become effective for every `VirtualHost` (and the main server configuration, if used).

-This is the recommended mode of operation for Apache HTTPd, as it only uses a single lumberjack process to handle logs for every `VirtualHost` defined in the configuration.
+This is the recommended mode of operation for Apache httpd, as it only uses a single lumberjack process to handle logs for every `VirtualHost` defined in the configuration.

-Before configuring lumberjack as the `CustomLog` pipe logger in HTTPd, it is necessary to add a custom `LogFormat` specifier for use with lumberjack.
+Before configuring lumberjack as the `CustomLog` pipe logger in httpd, it is necessary to add a custom `LogFormat` specifier for use with lumberjack.
 This new `LogFormat` specifier is the same as the standard Apache 'Common' or 'Combined' log formats - just with the addition of the '%v' specifier.  lumberjack may be used with any set of `LogFormat` specifiers, as long as the first item in the specifier is always `%v`.

 For the purposes of this usage example, we will be using the 'Combined' log format.